Hidden in the southwestern

 conveniently located nearby.
 Picnic Groves with tables and

 grills and playgrounds are located on either side of the beach.

+Swimming in the designated swimming area while lifeguards are on duty.
+Please check our swimming schedule prior to your visit.
 Inner tubes, rafts and other flotation devices are not permitted

 in the swimming area.
 Only Coast Guard approved life jackets are permitted.
 Pets are prohibited on the beach.

 A public boat launch ramp is located at Fisherman's Landing.
 The launch ramp is available from sunrise to sunset year round.
 Parvin Lake is electric motor only.
 From Memorial Day Weekend to Labor Day, required permits can be purchased at the park office.

 grills are located throughout the Park.
 For larger groups,

 we also offer two reservable picnic areas at Thundergust Lake,